OpenSpec for Copilot

 OpenSpec for Copilot: Create New Spec (openspec-for-copilot.spec.create) to open the creation dialog.
 Define your summary, product context, and constraints.

-- Generate with Copilot: The extension compiles your input into an optimized OpenSpec prompt and sends it to GitHub Copilot Chat to generate the full specification (Requirements, Design, Tasks).
+- Generate with Chat: The extension compiles your input into an optimized OpenSpec prompt and sends it to the configured chat agent (GitHub Copilot Chat by default) to generate the full specification (Requirements, Design, Tasks).

 - Manage Specs: Browse generated specs in the Specs view.